codymikol/karma-webpack/README.md

 the code change.
 With the `webpackBlocker` middleware the loader will not serve the files until the code has finished recompiling.

+Note that the `beforeMiddleware` option is only supported in karma with version >1.0.

 ## License

 Copyright 2014-2015 Tobias Koppers